 The No-Till Drill has been donated to Tomales High School.

-Please inquire to the Agricultural Department at Tomales High School regarding renting the No-Till Drill.
-707-878-2286
+Please email the Ag Teacher at Tomales High School regarding renting the No-Till Drill.

 The No-Till Drill, a form of conservation tillage, increases forage production and reduces potential water quality liabilities such as erosion and nutrient runoff that occur with conventional tillage operations.